UNINETTSigma2/documentation/training/material/2022-autumn-onboarding/q-and-a-day2.md

         - And will use this workaround!

 3. Is there an overview of the keywords available?
 Or are keywords just any string which might be a substring of a module?
-    - The "keyword" command searchs any string that is in the module description, it is slightly missleading in name
+    - The "keyword" command searches any string that is in the module description, it is slightly missleading in name
         - Thanks, I see.

 4. Should the course use examples that would work on all the clusters? blast was not available on fram